kaust-library/Overleaf_latex/README.md

 Typing a big formula requires some planing, and we will show how to type one using one example.

-First add new folder to your project, and in that folder, add a document called `big_formula.tex`.
+First add new folder named `examples` to your project, and in that folder, add a document called `big_formula.tex`.
 To add a folder, follow the steps used when [adding  pictures](https://github.com/kaust-library/overleaf#adding-image-to-overleaf).

+If cloned the Github repository, you will find the file in the same folder as above, `examples`.
+If you not using the repository, you can still copy the content of file using the option `Raw` on Github.

-In your new file add the following line, and compile your document.
+In `equations.tex` file add the following line, and compile your document.

 ```LaTeX
 \input{examples/big_formula}